 The show Yellowstone does showcase Montana in all its glory, highlighting the mountains and beautiful landscapes as well as the active lifestyle we live here.
 And there are many fans of the show that are convinced that Montana life is the best life, although we have yet to see an episode of Yellowstone that shows what it’s like to shovel your sidewalks in -25 degree weather or one that accurately portrays the 8 months of winter we can enjoy here.
 But maybe that’s next season.

-As part of our Ask a Bozeman Real Estate Agent series, we asked the real estate agents in our office, who is moving to Bozeman?
+As part of our Ask a Bozeman Real Estate Agent series, we asked the real estate agents in our office, why are people moving to Montana?
 Check out the video below to see what they said!